kdaweb/docker-ansible_role_tester/README.md

 So, we put together our own image -- the one who's README.md you're reading right now.

+This image provides all of the tools we use for testing

 ## Details
 This Dockerfile includes:
 - aptitude